RikaIljina/PythonLearning/PyQt/CurrencyConverter_GUI/README.md

 ### using PyQt5 GUI
 ------------------------

-This project is my first attemt at a Python app with a proper GUI.
+This project is my first attempt at a Python app with a proper GUI.

 This also contains my first, simple web crawler.